chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 X = x*P + w0*M
 ~~~

-Upon receipt of X, the verifier computes h\*X and aborts if the result is equal
+Upon receipt of X, the verifier checks the received element for group membership
-to I to ensure that X is in the large prime-order subgroup of G. The verifier then
+and aborts if X is not in the large prime-order subgroup of G; see {{security}}
-selects y uniformly at random from the integers in [0, p), computes the public
+for details.
+The verifier then selects y uniformly at random from the integers
-share shareV=Y and transmits it to the prover.
-Upon receipt of Y, the prover
+in [0, p-1], computes the public share shareV=Y and transmits it to the prover.
+Upon receipt of Y, the prover checks the received element for group membership
-computes h\*Y and aborts if the result is equal to I.
+and aborts if Y is not in the large prime-order subgroup of G.

 ~~~
 y <- [0, p-1]